w7sst/MorseRunner/Readme.txt

 LOG WINDOW
   The log window marks incorrect entries in your log as follows:
   DUP   - duplicate QSO.
-  NIL - not in other station's log: you made a mistake in the callsign, or forgot
+  NIL   - not in other station's log: you made a mistake in the call sign,
-        to send the corrected call to the station.
+		      or waited to long to save the information.
   RST   - incorrect RST in your log.
   NR    - incorrect exchange number in your log.
   CL    - incorrect Arrl Field Day Classification in your log.
   NAME  - incorrect Name in your log.
   SEC   - incorrect ARRL Section in your log.
   ST    - incorrect State in your log.

 SUBMITTING YOUR SCORE
   If you complete a full 60-minute session in the WPX Competition mode, Morse Runner